-- Users of the invention, or those making effective and serious preparations for use, prior to the priority date.
+- Acts with respect to articles put on the market by the patent owner or with their consent; - Articles on vehicles temporarily or accidentally entering Cambodia; - Experimental purposes; - Users of the invention, or those making effective and serious preparations for use, prior to the priority date.

-Upon request of the patent owner, or by a licensee in certain circumstances, a court may grant an injunction to prevent infringement or imminent infringement, award damages, or any other remedy provided for by law.180 Further, anyone who knowingly infringes a patent shall be criminally punished by a fine of 5-20 million Riels (approx. USD 1,250-5,000), and/or imprisonment from one to five years.181 Repeat infringers are subject to double fines and imprisonment.182
+Upon request of the patent owner, or by a licensee in certain circumstances, a court may grant an injunction to prevent infringement or imminent infringement, award damages, or any other remedy provided for by law.190 Further, anyone who knowingly infringes a patent shall be criminally punished by a fine of 5-20 million Riels (approx. USD 1,250-5,000), and/or imprisonment from one to five years.191 Repeat infringers are subject to double fines and imprisonment.192